One of the biggest conflicts in Israel doesn’t involve the Palestinians.

 “It feels pretty offensive to come, you pay money, and do shopping in a place that doesn’t give honor to your values and way of living,” he said.

 The mall is in talks with ultra-Orthodox rabbis in the suburb to come up with a solution.
 Horovitz says the mall will eventually give in — because it needs their business.

 “Someone who opens a store is not opening a political movement,” Horovitz said.
 “Or to do a civil statement.
 The reason he opens a store is that he wants to earn money.
 If he wants us to come, should respect us.
 There’s no argument here, I mean there’s no fight.”

 But there is a fight over Israel’s character.
 When Ramot was built in the 1970s, most of its residents were non-religious.
 Over time, many ultra-Orthodox Jews moved in — taking advantage of the suburb’s cheap housing.
 Things started getting tense.

-"50 years ago there were four limited neighborhoods of Haredim in Jerusalem.
-Now about half of the Jewish city are Haredim," he says.
+“50 years ago there were four limited neighborhoods of Haredim in Jerusalem.
+Now about half of the Jewish city are Haredim,” he said.

 Those Haredim, or ultra-Orthodox Jews, are only about 10 percent of Israel’s population today.
 But in 20 years, their numbers are expected to double.
 And Ilan says within 50 years, the ultra-Orthodox will be such a big minority that it will create a real challenge to Israeli unity.

-"Yes, Ramot will be ultra-Orthodox and yes, the Ramot mall in the end will be ultra-Orthodox.
-That's clear.
-The question is if we will learn from Ramot."
+“Yes, Ramot will be ultra-Orthodox and yes, the Ramot mall in the end will be ultra-Orthodox.
+That’s clear.
+The question is if we will learn from Ramot,” he said.